figmentapp/docs/docs/expressions.md

 ### Open Sound Control

 - `osc(address, defaultValue)` : Returns the value of an OSC address.
 The second parameter is the default value if no value was received.

+### MIDI

+- `midi(channel, controller, defaultValue)` : Returns the value of the knob on a MIDI controller.
+The first parameter is the midi channel; the second parameter is the controller (knob) number.
+The second parameter is the default value if no value was received.
+Use [Protokol](https://hexler.net/protokol) to figure out these values.